 It also locks in an elevated status with the rewards program and gives cardholders a chance to recoup the value of the annual fee with a complimentary hotel stay each year.

 This card is not to be confused with the Marriott Bonvoy Bold® Credit Card, which is Chase’s no-annual-fee offering for Marriott Bonvoy customers.
-There’s also a co-branded credit card with American Express called Marriott Bonvoy Brilliant™ American Express® Card that carries a $450 annual fee.
+There’s also a co-branded credit card with American Express called card_name that carries a $650 annual fee (see rates and fees).

 Marriott Bonvoy Boundless® Credit Card: Specs and Perks